 HR tech startups are addressing some of the most consistently-felt problems by businesses: payroll, compliance, recruitment and talent management.
 At Honeypot we are on a mission to make tech recruitment more efficient and more transparent.
 Others in the city, such as GoHiring, are looking at clever ways to automate job postings.

 Berlin is home to a number of high profile gaming startups, such as Wooga, which contribute to the success of the online, social network and browser games developer here.
 Berlin games companies now export their games to over 50 countries worldwide.

-Berlin’s venture capital firms, incubators and accelerators
+Berlin’s venture capital firms, incubators, accelerators and code schools

 Growth of startups in Berlin has traditionally been hampered by a lack of funding.
 However, over the course of 2015 and early 2016, approximately 15 new $50M+ early stage VC funds based in Berlin have been raised or incepted.
 Combined with increased engagement from international investors such as Baillie Gifford, Goldman Sachs, DST Global and others, a self-nurturing ecosystem is beginning to emerge.

 Berlin is also home to a number of interesting accelerators, incubators and company builders, creating a thriving and supportive environment for budding entrepreneurs.

 Rocket Internet is undoubtedly the most famous company builder from Berlin and one of the city’s largest employers.
 Founded by the three Samwer brothers, the incubator, which runs a company cloning business model, was valued at €6.5 billion when it IPO’d in 2015.
 Rocket has invested in or launched some of Berlin’s biggest companies, including Delivery Hero, Zalando and Wimdu.